Course

 • Family social policy and culturally sensitive nursing care of Canadian families

-• Nursing care of LGBTQ families including the unique needs of families with gender nonconforming family members
+• Psychiatric nursing care of LGBTQ families including the unique needs of families with gender nonconforming family members

 • Family mental health nursing care including both episodic and chronic mental health illness implications

-• Supporting family health in mid and later life
+• Family health in mid and later life

 • Families with Palliative and end-of-life care needs

-The course evaluation is consistent with Douglas College Evaluation policy.
-An evaluation schedule is presented at the beginning of the course.
+The course evaluation is consistent with the Douglas College Evaluation Policy.
+An evaluation schedule is presented at the beginning of the course in the Instructor Course Outline.
 This is a graded course.

-• Identify and describe family nursing care theoretical foundations and major models
+2. Identify and describe family nursing care theoretical foundations and major models;

-• Recognize and discuss changing family demographic within Canada and impact on healthcare
+3. Recognize and discuss changing family demographics within Canada and the impact on healthcare;

-• Evaluate and consider the impact of both provincial and national legislation and policy in providing nursing care to families
+4. Examine the impact of both provincial and national legislation and policy in providing nursing care to families;

-• Identify, discuss, and implement careplanning using principles of family nursing assessment and interventions
+5. Identify, discuss, and implement careplanning using principles of family nursing assessment and interventions;

-• Consider the individual and holistic needs of diverse families across the health continuum and lifespan
+6. Analyze the individual and holistic needs of diverse families across the health continuum and lifespan;

-A list of required textbooks and materials is provided for students at the beginning of each semester.
-Additional resources are provided within the online course.
+Textbooks and materials are to be purchased by students.
+A list of required and optional textbooks and materials is provided for students at the beginning of the semester.

 Requisites